SJReddy1/User_management_api/README.md

 Ensure the email sending does not block the API response.

 ### View Data API
-Endpoint: GET /api/users
+Endpoint: GET /api/users <br>
 Description: Allows viewing of all user data stored in the database.

 ### Backup Database API
-Endpoint: GET /api/backup
+Endpoint: GET /api/backup <br>
-Description: Allows an admin to take a backup of the database.
+Description: Allows an admin to take a backup of the database. <br>
 Functionality: Generate a backup file (e.g., backup.sql).

 ### Restore Database API
-Endpoint: POST /api/restore
+Endpoint: POST /api/restore <br>
-Description: Allows an admin to restore the database from the backup.sql file.
+Description: Allows an admin to restore the database from the backup.sql file. <br>
 Functionality: Restore the database using the backup file.

 ### Email Sending